 There are so many approaches you can take to writing about a brewery.
 You can highlight the unusual brewing process or talk about the great food they pair with beers.
 You could tell the story of each beer’s creation.
-How about we do a little of all of that to share about Icicle Brewing Co in Leavenworth, WA?
+How about we do a little of all of that to share about Icicle Brewing in Leavenworth, WA?
 Icicle Brewing rocks our beer world for a few reasons, but the No 1 is its awesome brews.
-Let us share what is so stellar about Icicle Brewing Co and being welcomed for a tour.
+Let us share what is so stellar about Icicle Brewing Co.

 The Atmosphere at Icicle Brewing